(Social Media in Signature below)

+Greetings Fellow Anglers!
 My name is Vern Lovic.
 I grew up in Pennsylvania fishing for trout in the streams and bass in the lakes.
 I can’t tell you how happy I was to finally make it to Florida to live and fish so many amazing places.

-I’ve fished both coasts of Florida for more than a decade, but I’ve been primarily on the West Coast in St. Petersburg.
+I’ve fished both coasts of Florida for more than a decade, but I’ve been primarily on the West Coast around St. Petersburg.
 I fish mostly from a Kayak and pier along with wade-fishing and shore fishing but I occasionally will go out on a boat with one of my friends.

 Feel free to reach me anytime regarding fishing in Florida.
 Please don’t search for my phone number, like many people I really don’t enjoy the phone.
 I answer email quickly, give it a try.

 If you’re looking for a great place to live and fish, you honestly couldn’t do better than Florida.
 The variety of fishing is second to none, and people are not as crazy as what you may have heard!

 After over a decade of fishing the East and West coasts of Florida, mostly near Tampa and Clearwater, St. Petersburg, I finally decided to create a website that captures all the info anglers need for catching a variety of ocean-going fish in the state.

 We offer free fishing guides to help you catch Amberjack, Black Drum, Bluefish, Cobia, Dorado, Flounder, Gator (Speckled) Trout, Grouper, Jack Crevalle, Lobster, Permit, Pompano, Pacu, Redfish, Snapper, Snook, Tarpon, and Tripletail.
 We will also be adding the bigger pelagic species â€“ Marlin, Wahoo, Kings, Tuna, etc. But we’ll tackle the smaller inshore fish first.

 Fishing is one of the most enjoyable things we as humans have to do.
 The thrill of catching, cleaning, and cooking your own fish is something that everyone should experience.
 Florida is one of the most pristine areas of the world where we can enjoy fishing for a large variety of species.

 Start with our guides page and choose a fish to target.
 If you’re just looking for something to catch fast â€“ go to a pier and drop small baitfish on a hook over the edge and hold on.

 If you don’t know where to start, START HERE.

-Anytime you click a link on Salty101 and it takes you to Amazon, we make from 1%-3% of your order.
+Anytime you click a link on Salty101 and it takes you to Amazon, we make from 1%-5% of your order.
 You never pay extra for this, Amazon eats the cost.
 If you’d like to support us, this is the best way.